SecretFoundation/Profiles/template/README.md

 ## Organization Differentiation

 What is unique about your organization?
-This may include architecutre, values, best-practices, tools, etc.
+This may include architecture, values, best-practices, tools, etc.

 ## Ecosystem Contributions